ank247/BlockChain/README.md

 Challenges:

     1.If 1-IP 1-Vote given for majority, multiple IPs comes into picture by a single client.
+    2.The compensation in hardware speed and varying in interest of speed of blocks for nodes leads to difficulty of Proof-of-Work(PoW).

 Solution:[Dominancy][Super-admin concept creation]

     1. 1-CPU-1-Vote: CPU power allocation to the one-honest node reduces capability of adversary nodes by CPU-power.
+    2. For decremention of PoW for hardware speed of honest node, there is fixing of average nos. of blocks per hour.

+4. Network Setup: